Powerful earthquakes off Japan's west coast prompt tsunami warnings

 Power companies that operation nuclear plants in the region said they were checking for any irregularities but reported no immediate problems, and the government later appeared to confirm the safety of the plants.

-"It has been confirmed that there are no abnormalities at Shika nuclear power plant [in Ishikawa] and other stations as of now," Hayashi Yoshimasa, a spokesperson for the national government said, according to the AFP news agency.
+"It has been confirmed that there are no abnormalities at Shika nuclear power plant [in Ishikawa] and other stations as of now," Yoshimasa Hayashi, a spokesperson for the national government said, according to the AFP news agency.

 There was damage from the quakes, however, and video aired by NHK showed what appeared to be buildings collapsing in Ishikawa.
 The network said buildings shook all the way on the other side of Japan, in the capital Tokyo, and Yoshimasa said authorities were still checking the extent of damage in the affected regions in the west.